aletcherhartman/data-science-S2023/challenges/c03-stang-assignment.md

 **Observations**:

 - Does this graph support or contradict the claim above?
   - The evidence is not conclusive.
-The 0.081 in thick outlire makes it very hard to read the rest of the data presented on the graph.
-  - There appears to be some clumping by thickness in the blob of non outlire values but it is not possible to tell if that is true or an artifact of the graph at this scale.
-  - to move forward I would try to find out why the outlire exists and if it can be discarded I would make a graph that can better show the other values.
+The 0.081” thick samples appear to have overall lower E values than the other samples but when looking at the graph this does not hold true for any other thickness.
+All of the other thicknesses have overlapping values that would seem to support the initial claim.
+  - The discrepancy between the 0.081” thick samples and the other samples could be due to experimental error.

 # References